Taking Entries in Person |

 Best of Show – Artistic, Novice

-- Hybrid Tea, any variety, any other color not listed above, one bloom, disbudded with foliage attached
+- Hybrid Tea, any variety, any color, one bloom, disbudded with foliage attached

 - Hybrid Tea, full-blown rose, one bloom, disbudded with foliage attached